 Ads allow content creators to provide free useful and compelling content to the public.
 We may earn money or products from the companies mentioned in this post.
 See the Affiliates and Disclosures page in the top menu of this website for detailed information.

-Free crochet dishtowel pattern
+Free striped crochet dishtowel pattern

 Crochet a striped dishtowel with this free pattern.